 Sports Betting in Hawaii

-The closest Hawaii has come to taking up the issue of sports betting was a bill (HB927) introduced in 2017 seeking to establish a commission that would have been tasked with examining the social and fiscal impacts of all forms of gaming, including sports betting.
+Sports betting seems may seem like a long shot in Hawaii, but a growing number of legislators have attached their names to bills seeking to explore the issue at the very least.
+First, there was a bill introduced in 2017 (HB 927) that sought to establish a commission that would have been tasked with examining the social and fiscal impacts of all forms of gaming, including sports betting.

-Lawmakers have suggested more recently that interest in legal sports betting may increase now that the federal sports betting prohibition has been lifted.
+Lawmakers predicted interest in legal sports betting would increase now that the federal sports betting prohibition has been lifted.
 Hawaii Representative Sylvia Luke said it is difficult to gauge interest in sports betting considering Hawaii’s longstanding opposition to most forms of gambling, but that she does expect to see more legalization bills introduced in the future.

 “I mean, bills do get introduced on a yearly basis of different types of gambling,” she said.
 “And with this [Supreme Court ruling], I would anticipate more bills being introduced.”